How can we help you?

 Long-form narration can be a strenuous task.
 To prepare, spend as much time as possible reading your manuscript out loud, restarting sentences when you make a mistake.

-You can also use annotation software to give yourself subtle reminders to breathe and highlight words you’re having trouble with.
+You can also use annotation software to give yourself subtle reminders to pause or breathe, and highlight words you’re having trouble with.

-While many Authors love the idea of using their own voice to record their book, in most cases, we highly recommend working with one of our professional narrators to ensure your audiobook meets all the required audio standards and is just as enjoyable to listen to as it is to read.
+While many Authors love the idea of using their own voice to record their book, in most cases, we highly recommend working with one of our professional narrators as narrating an audiobook is a specialized skill.
+It is not just reading a book out loud.
+It is offering a captivating performance that holds your listeners’ attention throughout.

 Scribe Media can deliver a retail-ready audiobook within 2-3 months from signing your agreement.